soasis/soasis.org/static/content/cosy/_index.md

 <section id="when">
 <div class="banner">
 <h1>When ⌚</h1>
 <p>The conference will take place <strong>Late Fall 2021</strong>.
-We will provide a date a little bit closer to the time to ensure we can avoid the bulk of other similarly-themed conferences around this time.
-Speaker submissions will open up around February 2021, and accepted talks will be notified by the end of the Summer or earlier!
-It will take place on or close to a weekend to allow for maximum participation from around the globe!
-We will make recordings available for the general public later on in some fashion, unless the speaker explicitly requests us not to!</p>
+We will provide an exact date later to ensure we can avoid the bulk of other similarly-themed conferences around this time.
+It will take place on or close to a weekend to allow for maximum participation from around the globe.
+We will make recordings available for the general public later on in some fashion, unless the speaker explicitly requests us not to.</p>
 </div>
 </section>